Home / Comparisons / Babbel vs Rosetta Stone

 Typical Rosetta Stone drill

-Shifting gears, Babbel has a very similar model.
-They have 3-month plan, 6-month plan and 12-month plan.
-Those subscription plans all range from around $6 to $14 per month after discounts.
-Then, similar to Rosetta Stone, Babbel also has a lifetime plan, which includes access to all Babbel languages for $300.
+Babbel offers plans ranging from monthly subscriptions to a 12-month plan.
+Those subscription plans cost anywhere from about $8 to $15 per month after discounts.
+Similar to Rosetta Stone, Babbel also has a lifetime plan, which includes access to all Babbel languages for about $300.

 Why Babbel Is Better Than Rosetta Stone

-Let’s next get into the strengths and weaknesses of each program, which I think is best addressed by looking at where each program is superior over the other.
-In particular, let’s focus on the features that make each best for different types of learners.
+Let’s next discuss the strengths and weaknesses of each program.
+We’ll focus on the features that make each best for different types of learners.
 Let’s start with Babbel.

 Diversity of Practice Drills